genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `timeoutInMinutes` - the time in minutes for which a reset link remains valid
 * `coolDownInMinutes` - the time in minutes before the next password reset can be made
 * `notifyTopic` - the email topic in Genesis Notify to be used
-* `redirectUrl` - the url that will direct the user to the web-page containing the form used for they to input their new password using the token provided in the email notification.
+* `redirectUrl` - the url that will direct the user to the web-page containing the form used for them to input their new password using the token provided in the email notification.

-> This will normally shall be set to https://$HOSTNAME/login/reset-password
+> This is normally set to https://$HOSTNAME/login/reset-password

 * `acceptClientUrl` - boolean flag; if true, the reset will use the client-provided reset url